2Pillows/college_projects/README.md

 # college_projects

-A collection of college work utilizing a variety of languages and tools.
+A collection of some college work utilizing a variety of languages and tools.